 To set up a new primary zone in iTools, choose "New Zone" from the zone selection list.
-The figure below shows appropriate entries for the new primary zone "your-domain.com".
+The figure below shows appropriate entries for the new primary zone "your-domain.com" using an arbitrary IP address and for a PTR record.